dougirrazabal/docs/books/head-first-java-3rd-ed.md

 Selecting the right class type depends on your car's individuality:

 - **Regular Class:** Use it when your class is one-of-a-kind, unlike any existing category (and doesn't need inheritance).
 Think of it as a custom-built, futuristic vehicle unlike anything on the road today.
-- **Subclass:** When you have a new car type (like a Boxster) that inherits general car behavior (defined in the abstract class) but adds specific features (like a convertible top).
+- **Subclass:** When you have a new car type (like a Taycan) that inherits general car behavior (defined in the abstract class) but adds specific features (like a convertible top).
 It's like inheriting the knowledge of how to drive from a general car class but adding your own driving style and customization options.
 - **Abstract Class:** When you want a template for multiple car types with some shared functionality (like starting the engine).
 Imagine it as a blueprint for a car factory, specifying the core steps to build a car but allowing flexibility in the specifics based on the model.
 - **Interface:** When you want to define a general car ability (like accelerating) that different car types can fulfill independently.
 It's like a contract that says "all cars must be able to accelerate," but lets them figure out how to reach high speeds in their own way, whether it's a powerful engine or a supercharged electric motor.

 ### The Beauty of Polymorphism: A Well-Oiled Machine